-3 Basic Digital Marketing Frameworks to Guide Your Strategy
+3 Key Digital Strategy Frameworks to Transform Your Business

-First things first, what exactly is a digital marketing framework?
+First things first, what exactly is a digital marketing framework or digital strategy framework?
 In simple terms, it’s a document that outlines the flow of the marketing process, identifying critical requirements and key touchpoints.
 It ensures you miss nothing in the complex process.

 1. RACE Planning